How To Get Media Coverage

 A. Types of Sponsored Content (LeadAdvisors)

 There are a few clever ways to get your brand in front of the right audience fast.
-From sponsored articles and branded posts on social media to native ads and influencer video collaborations, each format has its unique role in the funnel.
+From sponsored articles to influencer video collaborations, each format has its unique role.

 A snapshot of a Fetch Rewards app review on Inquirer.net paired with the brand’s Instagram profile, emphasizing the impact of being featured on reputable outlets to increase brand visibility and credibility.